coreos/fleet/README.md

-## coreinit - a distributed init systems.
+## coreinit - a distributed init system.

 coreinit ties together [systemd](http://coreos.com/using-coreos/systemd) and [etcd](https://github.com/coreos/etcd) into a distributed init system.
 Think of it as an extension of systemd that operates at the cluster level instead of the machine level.